Brassia (Spider) Orchids Indoor Care; Watering, Light, Soil, Propagation & Common Problems

 8. Stake each section to prevent it from toppling over.

-9. Place the set up in a bright indirect light and maintain the soil slightly moist to enhance root development.
+9. Place the set up in bright indirect light and maintain the soil slightly moist to enhance root development.

 Brassia Orchid, Spider Orchid

-Brassia Orchid Problems and Solutions
+Brassia Orchid Problems & Solutions

 Yellow leaves